davidaascorreia/public/azure/synapse/README.md

 5a.
 Add Year as parameter, add this parameter to the data flow in the pipeline.

 5b.
 Two csv source inputs.
-In YellowTaxiTripRecords.csv add a wildcard path concat('raw/nyctlc/tripdata/', $Year, '/*/*.csv').
+In YellowTaxiTripRecords.csv add a wildcard path concat('raw/nyctlc/tripdata/', $Year, '/', $Month, '/*.csv').
 For the lookup table use the direct path raw/nyctlc/misc/taxi+_zone_lookup.csv

 5c.
 Set all input values to string type